-This morning we took an inter city train from Helsinki to Tampere.
+We took an inter-city train from Helsinki to Tampere.
 VR Finnish trains are very comfortable and smooth, run on a wider gauge than English trains and have an upper deck.
 We booked seats upstairs so that we could enjoy the best views along the 90 minute journey.

 On leaving the station we strolled along Tampere’s broad main shopping thoroughfare until we reached the river.
 Here you will find the former Finlayson cotton mill which was established in 1820 by a Scottish engineer called James Finlayson.
 He originally produced woven wool but realising the climate was cool and damp and perfect for cotton spinning as the thread would not snap, he transformed the building into a cotton mill in 1828.
 The Finlayson company still exists today and is a noted Finnish textile manufacturer producing high quality linens, towels and bedding.